 This show-stopping Vegan Red Velvet Cake is so rich and flavorful, no would guess it's entirely plant based.
 Moist, chocolatey cake is layered with a decadent vegan cream cheese frosting.
 Yum!

-Red velvet cake has always been one of my favorites, and now that I’ve vegan-ized it, it’s become my go-to dessert to impress guests at the holidays and other special occasions.
+Red velvet cake has always been one of my favorites, and now that I’ve veganized it, it’s become my go-to dessert to impress guests at the holidays and other special occasions.

 The deep red coloring, which comes from beetroot, is rather festive and the double layer of chocolate cake makes it feel totally indulgent.